filecoin-project/devgrants/rfps/developer-tooling.md

 We also accept **Open Grant Proposals** where you can suggest your own Filecoin project idea.
 [More info](https://github.com/filecoin-project/devgrants/tree/master/open-grants)

-To submit a proposal, fork and make [a PR](https://github.com/filecoin-project/devgrants/pulls) to this repo by the next wave deadline - Oct 31st 23:59 PDT (For priority consideration.)
+To submit a proposal, submit an issue using this [RFP Proposal Template](https://github.com/filecoin-project/devgrants/issues/new?assignees=realChainLife&labels=&template=rfp-proposal.md&title=RFP+Application).

 &nbsp;